 It is possible to carry out exposure mapping across the microenvironment and make that data accessible to people.
 Thus, they provide a complete picture of what’s happening in the air around us.

-With the conventional monitors, public awareness can be achieved only after collecting all the data, and generating reports or index to be presented over website or portals etc. But the low-cost sensors have made data handling very easy, which allows wide options of data visualization.
+With the conventional monitors, public awareness can be achieved only after collecting all the data and generating reports or index to be presented over the website or portals, etc. But the low-cost sensors have made data handling very easy, which allows wide options of data visualization.

 Public health challenges and risk assessment requires more refined and varied monitoring approaches to reduce exposures and risks.
-Hence, more stringent pollution control measures are required.
+Hence, authorities need to stringent pollution control measures.
 This can be achieved by widespread air monitoring at the microscale, which is only possible through compact, highly scalable CAAQMS.

-Currently, there are no set government regulations for low-cost CAAQMS as they are still subjective to interference by ambient conditions.
-But looking at the huge success and rising demand of these low-cost air quality monitors, governments across the globe have started considering to include these sensors under the Air Regulations.
+Currently, there are no set government regulations for low-cost CAAQMS as they are still subject to interference by ambient conditions.
+But looking at the huge success and rising demand for these low-cost air quality monitors, governments across the globe have started considering to include these sensors under the Air Regulations.
 Currently, guidelines are underway for air quality sensor technology standards in the European Union, the United States, and China.
-In India, Council of Scientific & Industrial Research (CSIR)-National Physical Laboratory (NPL) is tasked by the government with certifying air quality monitoring instruments.
-CSIR-NPL is designated a national verification agency for the purpose and they shall develop the necessary infrastructure, management system.
+In India, The government has assigned the Council of Scientific & Industrial Research (CSIR)-National Physical Laboratory (NPL) to come up with guidelines to certify air quality monitoring instruments.
+CSIR-NPL will be the national verification agency for the purpose and they shall develop the necessary infrastructure, management system.